The Best Ethernet Cable for Gaming

 Written by Don Schultz, trueCABLE Technical Sales Representative & Fluke Networks Certified Technician

 You want to frag--not lag!
 Pick the wrong Ethernet cable, and you may get killed on the virtual battlefield fast.
-More likely, you will simply spend far too much and get little to nothing in return.
+More likely, you will simply spend far too much and get little to nothing in return if you don’t have the best Ethernet cable for gaming.

 You already likely know that WiFi is an inferior way of gaming online, when compared to wired internet.
 Heck, if we are talking about reliability then WiFi is the last technology you want to use.
 See more about this here: Ethernet vs WiFi, Is Wiring your Network Worth It?